CriochDev/FIFYM-Custom-Crafting/README.md

 ## New Components
 ### Enchantability
 This component is written in json as `"fifymcc:enchantablity": <any non-negative integer>`.

-When this is on an itemstack, the value in it is used to determine enchantability.
+When this is on an item stack, the value in it is used to determine enchantability.

+To prevent an item from being enchantable, you can remove the component like so: `!fifymcc:enchantablity": {}`

 ### Fuel Value
 This component is written in json as `"fifymcc:fuel_value": <any positive integer>`.

-When this is on an item stack, the value in it is used to determin whether it can be used as fuel and for how long, in ticks, it'll burn.
+When this is on an item stack, the value in it is used to determine whether it can be used as fuel and for how long, in ticks, it'll burn.

-If you wish to remove the ability for a fuel item to burn, you can do `"!fifymcc:fuel_value": {}` instead.
+It can be removed like the Enchantability component.

+### Brewing Stand Fuel Value
+This component is written in json as `"fifymcc:brewing_fuel": <integer from 1 to 20>`.

+When this is on an item stack, it can be used as fuel in the Brewing Stand.

+It can be removed.

+### Compost Chance
+This component is written in json as `"fifymcc:compost_chance": <float between 0 and 1>`.

+This makes the item stack compostable with the specified chance to increase the level of compost in the Composter.

+It can be removed.

 ### Recipe Remainder
 This component gives item stacks the ability to change how they are consumed within recipes.
 The base json for this is `"fifymcc:recipe_remainder: { "type": <remainder identifier>, ...additional fields }`.